datascimanufacturing/datascimanufacturing.github.io/course_content-23241/final_project_report.md

     * each appendix must be referenced within the main report -->

 * __Report Content__
-    * your big question / challenge - one sentence or a couple of bullet points
+    * your big question / challenge
-    * your (key/primary) target users (and environment if applicable)
+    * your (key/primary) target users and/or environment if applicable
-      * _this should forward reference also to an appendix containing the final version of your brief_

    <!-- * annotated design sketches
         * highlight which ideas you kept, which you rejected, and why.
 Justify your decisions using concepts from the lectures, any additional research and feedback from
       * _this should forward reference also to an appendix containing the final version of your design_     -->

     * EDA and its impact on your plan

-    * impact of tool exploration and review, critical analysis, peer feedback and formal evaluation plan on original brief and initial design
-      * _this should forward reference also to two appendices containing:_
-         * the final version of your annotated tool matrix, showing between 3 and 5 tools that link back to your goals
-         * your formal evaluation plan, and a summary of any initial results/feedback &ndash; from target end users and/or your peers if you took part in the tutorial on evaluation.
+    * Data analysis and its impact on your plan
+    * Data visualisation and its impact on your plan
+    * Conclusions reached

+      You should also reflect on:

     * overall, reflect on the new skills you gained (techniques, tools, process) and how these fed into your delivery; you may present this as a comparison of your initial learning goals against the skills you actually gained
     * summary of future plan, indicating extensibility and reusability, and taking into account practical constraints